RUles and Regulations

 (min 41 min)

-An overview of all awards given at DOK Leipzig you will find here.
+You can find an overview of the awards given at DOK Leipzig 2018 here.

 2. Premiere Rules and Regulations

-Films of directors who have not completed more than three documentary or animated films (41 min and longer) (excluding their works during education and/or the professional training) so far will be eligible for the Next Masters Competition.
+Films of directors who have not completed more than three documentary or animated films (41 min and longer) (excluding their works during education and/or the professional training) are eligible for the Next Masters Competition Long Documentary and Animation Film.

-We accept documentaries, animated films and animated documentaries of all lengths from 2016 and 2017, which have not been screened publicly before 1 October 2016.
+We accept documentaries, animated films and animated documentaries of all lengths from 2018 and 2019, which have not had their public world premiere before 01 October 2018.

-The party submitting a film shall inform the festival about any scheduled screenings and broadcasting dates well in time.
-If any such screening/broadcasting event scheduled for a date prior to the end of the festival becomes known, the film accepted for the festival will be immediately disqualified and excluded from the Official Selection.
-In such case, the festival reserves the right to claim damages.
+The submitter of the film is responsible for informing the Programme Department about any scheduled screenings and broadcasting dates prior to the end of DOK Leipzig 2018 (4 November 2018).
+Changes in the premiere status may disqualify the film to be selected for the Official Selection.
+In this case, the Festival reserves the right to claim damages.

-On submitting a film, the applicant accepts that the film can be selected for any of the competitions or for another programme section.
+By submitting a film, the applicant accepts that the film can be nominated for any of the competitions or for another programme section.

 3. Award regulations: